AhmadAbuyahya/data-structures-and-algorithms/javascript/tree/readme.md

 .preOrder(): traverses the tree using preOrder method and returns an array of the values .
 .inOrder(): traverses the tree using inOrder method and returns an array of the values .
 .postOrder(): traverses the tree using postOrder method and returns an array of the values .
-.findMax(vale): returns the highest value in the tree
+.findMax(vale): returns the highest value in the tree.
+.breadthFirst(): traverses the tree using breadth first method and returns an array of the values.

 ### Binary search Trees
 all of above +